-- It is normal to have some discomfort in your knee for several days. - For the next 48 hours use the ice for 20-30 minutes every 1-2 hours while awake. - Elevate your surgical leg by placing one or two pillows underneath your calf, NOT your knee, to help reduce swelling. - You are weight bearing as tolerated to your operative leg, with the knee brace locked in extension. - Please use crutches and/or walker with ambulation until your follow-up - Wear knee brace at all times locked in extension (ok to remove to shower but keep the knee straight and make sure you have something to hold onto to maintain balance). - We encourage ankle pumps and range of motion to prevent stiffness. - Please perform the quadriceps exercises starting POD #1 with your brace on, locked in extension (see diagrams). - No driving until instructed by Dr. Ball.
+- It is normal to have some discomfort in your knee for several days. - For the next 48 hours use the ice for 20-30 minutes every 1-2 hours while awake. - Elevate your surgical leg by placing one or two pillows underneath your calf, NOT your knee, to help reduce swelling. - You are weight bearing as tolerated to your operative leg, with the knee brace locked in extension. - Please use crutches and/or walker with ambulation until your follow-up - Wear knee brace at all times locked in extension (ok to remove to shower but keep the knee straight, and make sure you have something to hold onto to maintain balance). - We encourage ankle pumps and range of motion to prevent stiffness. - · No driving until instructed by Dr. Ball.